ACB Resource Page

 The Maine Department of Education’s Maine CITE Program is designed to help make assistive and universally designed technology more available to Maine children, adults and seniors who may need them.

-To get more information on Maine Cite, please click HERE
+To get more information go to Maine Cite website.

 For more information about the VIST program,